krzpiesiewicz/timeseries/README.md

 # timeseries
-Library for generation, transformation and visualization of multivariate time series
+A package for generation, transformation and visualization of multivariate time series